Trịnh Xuân Thanh: Imprisonment, 2017 to date

-On 3 August 2017, Thanh appeared on Vietnamese television on and said he had returned to Vietnam voluntarily; however, his asylum lawyer suggested he may have said this under duress.
+Trịnh Xuân Thanh was then forcibly taken to Vietnam and has been in state custody there.
+On 3 August 2017, Thanh appeared on Vietnamese television and said he had returned to Vietnam voluntarily; however, his asylum lawyer suggested he may have said this under duress.
 Vietnam's Foreign Ministry in a press conference expressed regret over a statement from Germany accusing Vietnam of kidnapping him.